franciscop/franciscop.github.io/blog/running-php-in-javascript/readme.md

 ---
 layout: post.hbs
 title: Running PHP in Javascript 🤯
-description: After tweaking things around, I could get a basic PHP version running in pure Javascript
+description: I could get a basic PHP version transpiling and running in pure Javascript.
+No server needed.
-date: 2018-11-16 22:00:00+09:00
+date: 2018-11-17 13:00:00+09:00
 ---

-DRAFT

 *But why?* you are wondering.
 You must be given some context: this is an experiment [inside another experiment I'm doing](https://github.com/franciscop/create-static-web) to learn about Static Site Generators.
 PHP is the first language I knew well and I wanted to test whether it's a horrible or just a bad idea to use it for templates.